 You don’t get those amazing results other businesses are getting - no new leads or customers.
 So like a lot of people you decide Facebook ads just don’t work for your industry and you go back to what you’ve been doing all along and getting the mediocre, but predictable, results you’ve always gotten.

 In this article I will go over the top issues people run into when running Facebook ads and offer up solutions to help increase clicks, conversions and ultimately sales for your business.

 Problem 1 - Nobody is clicking on the ad.

 There can be a number of reasons why you’re not getting any clicks.

 First, look at your offer.
 It may seem like a great deal to you, but if you’re not getting any clicks, it’s just might not be compelling enough to get people to click.
 Do a little research about what people are interested in and what kinds of deals are working for other businesses in your area and industry.

 Second, your offer should match your relationship with your audience.
-If the audience is cold, meaning they’ve never heard of you, you’re going to have to give them more up front for free until you establish trust.
+If the audience is cold, meaning they’ve never heard of you, you’re going to have to give more up front until you establish trust until they get to know you.
 Learn more about the types of campaigns you should run in my post Seven Types of Facebook Ad Campaigns.